-When determining whether a person has exceeded the threshold, the revenue commissioner will ignore the sale of any capital assets (tangible or intangible assets having a useful life of longer than one year, excluding trading stock) and taxable supplies made as a consequence of the person selling the whole or a part of their enterprise or permanently ceasing to carry on the enterprise.
+When determining whether a person has exceeded the threshold, the Revenue Commissioner will ignore the sale of any capital assets (tangible or intangible assets having a useful life of longer than one year, excluding trading stock) and taxable supplies made as a consequence of the person selling the whole or a part of their enterprise or permanently ceasing to carry on the enterprise.

-The revenue commissioner may also include the value of taxable supplies made by an associate of the person when determining whether the threshold has been exceeded, if the commissioner is satisfied that it is appropriate.
-Two persons are associates if the relationship between them is such that one may reasonably be expected to act in accordance with the intentions of the other, or both persons may reasonably be expected to act in accordance with the intentions of a third person.
+The Revenue Commissioner may also include the value of taxable supplies made by an associate of the person when determining whether the threshold has been exceeded, if the commissioner is satisfied that it is appropriate.

 The application for registration must be lodged in the prescribed form within 14 days of the person becoming required to apply for registration.
-Where a person is required to be registered, but has not yet lodged an application, the revenue commissioner may register such person from the beginning of the first period in which they were required to be registered.
+Where a person is required to be registered, but has not yet lodged an application, the Revenue Commissioner may register such person from the beginning of the first period in which they were required to be registered.